prom-io/ignite-back-end/README.md

 ## Current Stage of project

-What Validator node can do now
+What Validator node can do now:

 - It creates data owners and uploads files to Prometeus network;
 - It allows to prolong file storage duration;